 - Keep my files:

 If you select this option, Windows will not delete your personal files but it will remove installed programs.
-Additionally, Windows will be reinstalled and all settings will be reset to default.
-You will also have option to view the apps that will be removed.
+Additionally, setup will reinstall Windows and reset all settings to default.
+You can also view the apps that setup will remove.

 - Remove everything:

-If you select second option to remove everything, all your programs and files from C (Windows drive) will be deleted.
+If you select second option to remove everything, the setup will delete all your programs and files from C (Windows drive).
 However, you will have option to Change settings.
-Click Next to continue to next step.
+Now, click Next to continue to next step.

 Finally, you will see summary of the actions.
 So, just click on Reset button to reset your PC using Recovery options in Windows 10.

 Now, you are ready to reset your PC using Recovery options.
-After verifying the things that you want to keep or remove, click on Reset button to start.
+So, after verifying the things that you want to keep or remove, click on Reset button to start.
 Windows 10 will start preparing to reset your PC.

-After successful recovery and reinstallation of Windows 10, depending upon your selection in STEP 4, you will either be taken to login screen or initial Windows 10 setup.
+After successful recovery and reinstallation of Windows 10, depending upon your selection in STEP 4, you will either see login screen or initial Windows 10 setup screen.

 - If you have selected Keep my files in STEP 4, all your personal files will remain intact.
 But all your Apps and Programs will be removed and Windows 10 will be reinstalled.
 So, you will have to reinstall them.

 - And if you have selected Remove everything in STEP 4, all your personal files, apps and programs will be removed.
 And Windows 10 will be reinstalled from scratch.
-You will have to setup your user account again and install all your apps and programs again.
+So, you will have to setup your user account again and install all your apps and programs again.